avt-its-simple/netlinx-style-guide/README.md

 	char tmp[] = {'a', 'b', 'c'};

 ### Brace Placement

-Opening braces are to always be the last character of the line which opens the code block.
-Closing braces are to exist on their own line, with the same indentation as the parent opening line.
+All bracing is to follow a style base on a modified version of the [K&R style (1TBS variant)](http://en.wikipedia.org/wiki/Indent_style#K.26R_style).
+All top level elements are to have the opening brace on a line to itslef.
+Nestable elements will have the opening brace on the statements line.

 #### Function Definitions
-The first line of a function definition should include the required preamble, function name the parameter list and opening brace.
+As functions are a top level element the first line of a function definition should include the required preamble, function name the parameter list.
+The open brace of the function scope is to be placed on the following line.

-	define_function char fooBar (integer a, char b) {
+	define_function char fooBar (integer a, char b)
+	{
-	    // Do something
+	    // Return something
 	}

 #### Event Handlers
-Netlinx event handlers are to be formatted in the same way as function blocks.
-That is, the opening brace is to sit on the same line as the event definition.
+Netlinx event definitions are to be formatted in the same way as function blocks.
+That is, the opening brace is to sit on a line by itself following the event definition.
+Contained handlers are then to have the opening brace on the same line as the handler type.

-	button_event[device, 0] {
+	button_event[device, 0]
+	{

 	    push: {
 	        // Do push event guff
 	    }

 	    release: {
 	        // Do release event
 	    }

 	}

-#### Non-Function / Event Statement Blocks
+#### Nestable Blocks
-All other statement block are to have the opening brace appear on the same line as the block's opening statement.
+All other statement blocks are to have the opening brace appear on the same line as the block's opening statement.

 	if (x > y) {
 	    // Do something